Tutorial 6 - Simulate Thermal Performance

 Introduction

 In this tutorial, we will use a P4D model to simulate the thermal performance.
-We'll use the same model from Tutorial 1
+We'll use the same input json from Tutorial 1.
+Note: You need the MinGW-w64 compiler to build MEX files, a MATLAB® interface to a C++ library for running this notebook.
+Follow the instructions here to install it.

 Setup material properties